psalveso/EC50Calculator/README.md

 For example: `python3 EC50.py -i CL2A_CL1A_BSA.txt -d 2 -c 1 -s 8 -a mg/mL -n False -1 CL2A -2 CL1A -3 CL2A_BSA -4 CL1A_BSA`

 This tells the script that there are 8 samples that span from 1 mg/mL to 0.0078125 mg/mL.
 The fit will treat n fixed to 1.
 It will then label the figure and output files according to the names CL2A, CL1A, CL2A_BSA, and CL1A_BSA.
-The data is located in `CL2A_CL1A_BSA.txt`, which was output by INSTRUMENT NAME.
+The data is located in `CL2A_CL1A_BSA.txt`, which was output by Varioskan Lux.

 You can view what these flags are in the terminal by entering `python3 EC50.py -h`.